Join our list

 Despite over 1 million travelers sampling Texas Hill Country annually, it’s still one of the wine world’s best kept secrets.
 Texas has 3,500 acres of vineyards and 350 bonded wineries, according to the Texas Wine and Grape Growers Association.
 Texas Hill Country itself has over 250 wineries that are spread throughout the region, which happens to be the second largest AVA in the United States.
 However, many individuals are not even aware of the region, since most producers only sell their wines within Texas.
 Word is quickly spreading due to the massive population influx into Austin, which lies only one hour East of the AVA.

-This region is relatively young, (less than 30 years old!), however since the early 1990’s a number of innovative producers recognized that the terroir and climate here is conducive to producing great tasting Spanish and Italian varietals and blends, among others.
+This region is relatively young, (less than 30 years old!), however since the early 1990’s a number of innovative producers recognized that the terroir and climate here is conducive to producing great-tasting Spanish and Italian varietals and blends, among others.

 There are a few reasons as to why the draw to Texas Hill Country is so great — not only are Vintners producing fantastic wine, but the AVA’s proximity to Austin makes it an alluring destination for bachelorette parties, weddings and casual day trips.
 The drive through the region is beautiful and will have you feeling as though you’ve taken a quick trip over to the Italian countryside in some areas.
 Expect great food, Southern hospitality and fine wine.
+There are also some highly-rated and friendly guided tour options to consider.

 Colchagua Valley in Chile

-The Colchagua Valley, located within the South-central reaches of the Rapel Valley, is arguably one of the best wine producing regions in South America.
+The Colchagua Valley, located within the South-central reaches of the Rapel Valley, is arguably one of the best wine-producing regions in South America.
 It is located approximately 80 miles, or 130 kilometers from the Chilean capital of Santiago.
-While Chile as a whole is quickly becoming recognized as one of the best value wine producing countries in the world, it is select appellations such as Colchagua that are beginning to stand out for their quality red wine production.
+While Chile as a whole is quickly becoming recognized as one of the best value wine-producing countries in the world, it is select appellations such as Colchagua that are beginning to stand out for their quality red wine production.

-Wedged between the Pacific Ocean and the Andes Mountain Range, the Colchagua Valley in particular offers two distinct micro-climates that are conducive to producing fine Carmenere and Cabernet Sauvignon in particular.
+Wedged between the Pacific Ocean and the Andes Mountain Range, the Colchagua Valley, in particular, offers two distinct micro-climates that are conducive to producing fine Carmenere and Cabernet Sauvignon in particular.
 Carmenere is currently recognized as Chile’s national wine grape, and no other appellation within Chile, in my opinion, is producing as refined and flavorful Carmenere as Vintners within Colchagua.
 In fact, Carmenere flew under the radar as a blending grape in Bordeaux for years, but it was Chile that successfully harnessed its true expression and made it famous as a single varietal wine.

 The region is still relatively young, and the Viñas de Colchagua — Colchagua’s regional association — wasn’t established until 1999.
 Today, only about 15 wineries total reside with the valley, making it an ideal location to visit while not being overwhelmed by too many producers.

 Bordeaux as a whole is a name that has become synonymous with quality and history in the wine world.
-It is without a doubt one of the most famous, if not the most famous Old World wine producing regions on the planet.
+It is without a doubt one of the most famous, if not the most famous Old World wine-producing regions on the planet.
 Today, it has also become an in-demand tourist destination thanks to the reputation Vintners have earned here.
 It’s become so famous in fact, that recently a wine amusement park was erected in order to celebrate the wines of the region and offer an additional incentive for travelers to come visit.

 While there are a range of sub-appellations within the Bordeaux region, it is perhaps easiest to dissect the area by splitting it in two.
 For the sake of this article, we’ll discuss it as having a Left and Right Bank, split in two by the Gironde River.

-The Left Bank of Bordeaux is perhaps the most well known, thanks to centuries old producers still in existence that have been known of the years to produce some of the finest (and most expensive) red blends in the world.
+The Left Bank of Bordeaux is perhaps the most well-known, thanks to centuries-old producers still in existence that have been known of the years to produce some of the finest (and most expensive) red blends in the world.
 Those producers include Chateau Margaux, Lafite, Latour and others.
 Typically, Left Bank vintners produce Cabernet Sauvignon dominant blends, often backed by smaller concentrations of Merlot, Cabernet Franc, Petit Verdot and Malbec.

 On the other hand, Right Bank producers tend to craft wines that are Merlot dominant, backed by smaller concentrations of Cabernet Sauvignon and the other varietals we mentioned above.